alphagov/govuk-docker/README.md

 govuk-docker rm -sv
 ```

-You should then be able to `govuk-docker build` your service and have confidence you're not suffering from configuration drift.
+You should then be able to `make` your service and have confidence you're not suffering from configuration drift.

 ### How to: work with local gems